redhat-cop/resource-locker-operator/README.md

 A patch is defined by the following:

 * `targetObjectRef`: representing the object to which the patch needs to be applied.
 Notice that this kind of object reference can refer to any object type located in any namespace.
 * `sourceObjectRefs`: representing a set of objects that will be used as parameters for the patch template.
 If the `fieldPath` is not specified, the entire object will be passed as parameter.
 If the `fieldPath` field is specified, then only the portion of the object specified selected by it will be passed as parameter.
 The `fieldPath` field must be a valid `jsonPath` expression as defined [here](https://goessner.net/articles/JsonPath/index.html#e2).
-This [site](https://jsonpath.com/) can be sued to test jsonPath expressions.
+This [site](https://jsonpath.com/) can be used to test jsonPath expressions.
 The jsonPath expression is processed using this [library](https://godoc.org/k8s.io/client-go/util/jsonpath), if more than one result is returned by the jsonPath expression only the first one will be considered.
 * `patchTemplate`: a [go template](https://golang.org/pkg/text/template/) template representing the patch.
 The go template must resolved to a yaml structure representing a valid patch for the target object.
 The yaml structure will be converted to json.
 When processing this template, one parameter is passed structured as an array containing the sourceObjects (or their fields if the `fieldPath` is specified).
 * `patchType`: the type of patch, must be one of the following:
   * `application/json-patch+json`